 Where to Stay in Prague: Get hotel recommendations here.

-What to do in the Czech Republic: Drink Czech wine (yes, that’s a thing)
+What to do in the Czech Republic: Drink Czech wine (yes, that’s a thing) or check out these recommended Prague day trips.

 Find more Czech Republic posts here.